aiguy110/mj_pdf_reader/README.md

 # MJ PDF Reader

-This is a fork made by Mudlej from PDF View Plus originally made by Gokul Swaminathan (@JavaCafe01).
+This is a fork made by Mudlej from PDF Viewer Plus originally made by Gokul Swaminathan (@JavaCafe01).

 I made several modifications and fixes to the UI, UX and functionality, and called the new version MJ PDF Reader.